 Your tax-deductible gift to TCTF will help support the foundation’s mission of bringing an end to PH through advocacy, community outreach, and entertainment - The Smile Tour.

-You can help Chloe bring a smile to children in hospitals struggling with PAH and other life-threatening illnesses, day after day, month after month, and year after year, until a cure is found.
+You can help Chloe bring a smile to patients in hospitals struggling with PAH and other life-threatening illnesses, day after day, month after month, and year after year.

 With greater awareness comes earlier diagnosis, and ultimately leads us one step closer to a cure.